 Master of Education

-The Master of Education degree is designed for women and men in the teaching profession and is applicable to both elementary and secondary teachers.
+The Master of Education degree is designed for individuals who hold a bachelor’s degree and are currently certified to teach in grades PK-12.
 The program is based on the premise that successful teachers will need an in-depth knowledge of pedagogy, a mastery of current theory and an understanding of research-based practices and technology to move from being good teachers to becoming great teachers.
 The main focus of the Wilson program is to hone teaching skills through research and classroom practices, thereby fostering teaching excellence and teacher leadership.

 Wilson M.Ed.
 Program Advantages